-Effective Fall 2012, registration for UI cooperative courses will be done via a special non-degree cooperative course application to the University of Idaho.
+Students register for UI cooperative courses directly via a special non-degree cooperative course application to the University of Idaho.
 Students will enroll at the U of I, and a placeholder of '900' with associated credit will be applied in ZZUsis for the term.
-After grades are issued, the WSU registrar will arrange the credit be transferred to WSU (Note: Final exam week at the UI is generally the week following final exam week at WSU).
+After grades are issued, the WSU registrar will arrange the credit be transferred to WSU.

-The WSU and UI Registrar's websites will have links to the cooperative listings of both institutions for each term, as well as applications forms and cooperative course policy and procedures.
-UI cooperative courses taught at the UI are listed in the UI catalog but not in the WSU catalog.
-Jointly taught courses are listed in both the WSU and UI catalogs.
+The WSU and UI Registrar's websites have links to the cooperative listings of both institutions for each term, as well as applications forms and cooperative course policy and procedures.
 The academic (and grading) policies of the teaching institution apply.